M4V to MP4: 5 Converters, Rename, and Stream Copy

 Three main reasons:

-1. Universal playback — MP4 plays on every device, app, and platform; M4V playback is sometimes limited outside Apple's ecosystem
+1. Broader playback support — MP4 is widely supported across devices and apps, while M4V playback can be more limited outside Apple's ecosystem

-2. Editing software compatibility — most non-Apple video editors prefer MP4 for timeline ingestion
+2. Editing software compatibility — many non-Apple video editors work more smoothly with MP4 on the timeline

 Best Free M4V to MP4 Converter